Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 The Nebraska Department of Banking and Finance requires the state’s investment advisers and broker-dealers to post a $25,000 surety bond.
 Premiums are determined during an underwriting process that involves a review of the applicant’s credit report.
 Don’t worry if you have credit issues — SuretyBonds.com can approve 99% of applicants through our exclusive bad credit bonding program.

 The best way to determine your exact bond cost is to contact a surety expert by calling 1 (800) 308-4358.
-Contact us online now to request your free surety bond quote.
+Or, contact us online to request your free surety bond quote now.

 Why do I need a Nebraska investment adviser bond?

 Nebraska investment adviser and broker-dealer bonds ensure that principals (advisers or broker-dealers) comply with the rules and regulations stated in Section 8 of the Securities Act of Nebraska.
 Some of these terms include:

 - working only once registered and maintaining proper registration and bonding

 - keeping stated place of business or notifying the Department of any changes